PavPavv/MyJSCheatsheet/interview_EN/react.md

 ## 5. Rules of hooks

 1. Hooks only run in the scope of a component
-2. It’s a good idea to break functionality out into multiple Hook
+2. It’s a good idea to break functionality out into multiple hooks
 3. Hooks should only be called at the top level

 ## 6. How to improve component's performance?

-In a React application, components are rendered…usually a lot.
+In a React application, components are rendered… usually a lot.
 Improving performance includes preventing unnecessary renders and reducing the time a render takes to propagate.
 React comes with tools to help us prevent unnecessary renders: **memo**, **useMemo**, and **useCallback**.

 ## 7. What is React.memo()?